 When will the work start?

-If construction commences in summer 2020 work should be completed by end 2022.
+Construction started in August 2020 and should be completed by the end of 2024.

 How was the public consulted about the project?